aishjayashankar/FLOps-Cloud-Experiments/README.md

 # DIWS: Distribution-Informed Weight Substitution for Infrastructure Drift in Federated Learning

-This repository contains the implementation of **DIWS (Data-Informed Weight Substitution)**, a lightweight and privacy-preserving method for handling client dropouts in Federated Learning (FL).
+This repository contains the implementation of **DIWS (Distribution-Informed Weight Substitution)**, a lightweight and privacy-preserving method for handling client dropouts in Federated Learning (FL).
 DIWS enables robust model training by approximating the statistical contribution of unavailable clients using label distribution metadata.

 ## Key Features